 As a school within the Catholic Archdiocese of Brisbane we honour the Safeguarding Commitment of the Catholic Archdiocese of Brisbane.
 At this school, our commitment to the safety of students is founded within our belief in Christ.
-Our school charism, of the Holy Spirit is embedded within the CYRMS so it is a living practice for our students and families.
+Our school charism, Spirituan Charism is embedded within the CYRMS so it is a living practice for our students and families.

 Our school's CYRMS references Brisbane Catholic Education (BCE) system wide policies and procedures which support the safety, protection and wellbeing of students and is contextualised to our school environment.
-For further information regarding Holy Spirit School's CYRMS please contact Jo-Anne Boyle, Principal on 3205 3955.
+For further information regarding Holy Spirit Schools CYRMS please contact Jo-Anne Boyle, Principal of Holy Spirit School Ph: 07 3205 3955.